cnickels21/portfolio-server/README.md

 Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9:00

-Finish time:
+Finish time: 10:10

-Actual time needed to complete:
+Actual time needed to complete: Just over an hour

 ## Number and name of feature: Add Functionality

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

 Start time: